jdb-sh/public/ksonnet/calico/README.md

-# CoreDNS Ksonnet Library for Kubernetes
+# Calico Ksonnet Library for Kubernetes
-A configurable CoreDNS deployment for Kubernetes using ksonnet.
-As coredns uses a configmap for most of its configuration, modifying to suit your needs is as simple as redefining the Corefile data.
+A configurable Calico DaemonSet for Kubernetes using ksonnet.

 > NOTE: This project is *alpha* stage.
 Flags, configuration, behaviour and design may change significantly in following releases.